IamLizu/sockmanage/README.md

 #### `deRegister`

-Deregisters a socket for a user.
+De-registers a socket for a user.

 ```typescript
 socketManager.deRegister(socket);